Easier to make than apple pie! This French Galette thin and light and is perfect for picking up and eating as you would a slice of pizza!

-Combine flours, salt and sugar into food processor.
-Scatter butter pieces over flour, pulse to cut butter into flour until butter pieces are the size of large pebbles, about 1/2 inch, about six 1 second pulses.
+Combine flours, 1/2 teaspoon salt and 1/2 teaspoon sugar into food processor or a large bowl.
+Add 12 tablespoons chopped butter, pulse to cut butter into flour until butter pieces are the size of large pebbles.
 Or place in a bowl and using fingers cut butter into flour mixture.

 Add water, a little at a time, pulsing as you go until the dough begins to come together and form a ball in the bowl.
 The dough may not form together after all of the water is added, but will come together after placed on the countertop.